 Sustainable Options are Not Gluten Free

-While these innovative products are great for the environment, they are a downright nightmare for the collective gluten-free community, a community inclusive of people grappling with celiac disease and non-celiac gluten (wheat) sensitivity, as well as those suffering from wheat allergies.
+While these innovative products are great for the environment, they are a nightmare for the collective gluten-free community, a community inclusive of people grappling with celiac disease and non-celiac gluten (wheat) sensitivity, as well as those suffering from wheat allergies.

 Wheat is classified as one of the top eight allergens in the U.S., making it strange that companies would be quick to add this allergen to their restaurants.
 I don’t see any manufacturer making straws out of peanuts.
 Touche.

-One restaurant owner who has been testing pasta straws with tens of thousands of restaurant patrons said one question kept coming up, and that was “Is there gluten in the straws?”
 The restaurant owner told CNBC that “experts” informed him that gluten is not activated in the pasta until it’s cooked, which, as anyone in the gluten-disordered community knows, isn’t true!

-To fully drive home this point, a celiac organization in Europe called Coeliac Youth of Europe set out to determine how these wheat-based edible and biodegradable products impacted gluten-free food.
+A celiac organization in Europe called Coeliac Youth of Europe set out to determine how these wheat-based edible and biodegradable products impacted gluten-free food.
 They concluded that these biodegradable products have a “significant” effect on gluten-free products.

 Specifically, they found: